-Without waiting for a response, he walked up the steps to the enormous pair of weathered doors.
+Without waiting for a response, the older man walked up the steps to the enormous pair of weathered doors.
 It had a carved scene of sunbeams streaming down upon a crowd.

 Theotello couldn’t hide his contempt for the answer as they both pulled out chairs to sit.
 “Okay, I give up,” Brother Sammil exclaimed while raising his hands.
 “I woke up thinking about taking a journey to Mercil before winter comes to Northport.”